 - Surrogate demanded funds in excess of what was agreed.

-- Where the surrogate went incommunicado during the pregnancy, retained the child at birth and the IP’s applied for the child to live with them.
+- Surrogate went incommunicado during the pregnancy, retained the child at birth and the IP’s applied for the child to live with them.

 - Intended parents were stuck in a destination for 8 months awaiting the child’s first British Passport.

-- The clinic refused to co-operate and provided no paperwork or invoices to the intended parents regarding payments to the surrogate.
+- Clinic refused to co-operate and provide paperwork/invoices to the intended parents regarding payments to the surrogate.

-- Child was taken into care prior to the Parental Order being granted.
+- Child taken into care prior to the Parental Order being granted.

 - Embryos exported to another jurisdiction.

 - IP’s separated before the child was born.